ArkScript-lang/Ark/README.md

 SYNOPSIS
         Ark -h
         Ark --version
-        Ark bcr <file>
-        Ark repl [-d] [-t]
-        Ark (interpreter|compile|vm) <file> [-d] [-t]
+        Ark <file> [-c] [-o <out>] [-vm] [--count-fcalls] [-bcr] [-d] [-t]

 OPTIONS
         -h, --help                  Display this help message
-        --version                   Display Ark lang version and exit bcr                         Run the bytecode reader on the given file repl                        Start a Read-Eval-Print-Loop
+        --version                   Display Ark lang version and exit
-        interpreter                 Start the interpreter with the given Ark source file compile                     Start the compiler to generate a bytecode file from the given Ark source file vm                          Start the virtual machine with the given bytecode file -d, --debug                 Enable debug mode
+        <file>                      If no options provided, start the interpreter with the given file
+        -c, --compile               Compile file
+        -o, --output                Set the output filename for the compiler -vm                         Start the VM on the given file --count-fcalls              Count functions calls and display result at the end of the execution -bcr, --bytecode-reader     Launch the bytecode reader
+        -d, --debug                 Trigger debug mode
-        -t, --time                  The task is timed
+        -t, --time                  Launch a timer

 LICENSE
         Mozilla Public License 2.0